 Workout Starts Within Two To Three Hours

-- Lean protein, cauliflower rice, and grilled veggies with toasted nuts.
+- Lean protein, sweet potato, and grilled veggies with toasted nuts.

 - One whole wheat flatbread, chickpeas curry, and sautéed/boiled veggies.